A Safe and Spooktacular Halloween

 - Don't let kids use knives.
 Have them draw their designs on the pumpkin with a black marker — then you or an older sibling can do the carving.

 - Remove pumpkin guts safely.
 If your children beg to do it — as many kids do — let your little ones get messy safely by scooping out pumpkin flesh with their hands or an ice cream scoop.

 - Clean up the mess.
 Pumpkin flesh is slippery and can cause falls and injuries when dropped on the floor.
 Layer newspaper or old cloths under your carving workspace and clean up spills right away so no one slips or trips.

 - Skip the candles, which may cause fires.
 A burning candle in a pumpkin may become a blazing fire if left unattended.
 Instead, use a glow stick (available in many colors) or flameless candle to safely illuminate your jack-o'-lantern.

-- Accompany young children (under age 12).
+- Go with young children (under age 12).
 Make sure they know how to call 911 in case they get lost.
 Check to make sure they know their home phone number.

-- For older kids who are trick-or-treating on their own, find out the route they'll be taking and when they'll be coming home.
+- Know the route taken by older kids who trick-or-treat on their own, and when they'll be coming home.
 Also be sure that they: